sorasimuon/Expenses/README.md

 It connects to a backend service written in Python/Flask to collect data from a MongoDB.

 ### Stack
+Javascript
+Framework : Reactjs
-Javascript - ReactJS - Redux for state data store  - Material Ui - Python/Flask
+Middleware : Redux for state data store
+GUI library: Material UI, Chartjs

 ### Presentation